aircury/terms-of-service/cookie-policy.md

 ## About this policy

 We have created this policy for you to understand what cookies are, how we use them and how to disable or delete them if you wish to.

 We have made this and other policies open, so you are free to re-use and adapt them for any use.
 Check out [our license][10] for more information.

+This policy is part of our wider [privacy policy][11].

-We are proud to be transparent about our policies and the changes to them so we make our policy revision history publicly available via [our GitHub account][11].
+We are proud to be transparent about our policies and the changes to them so we make our policy revision history publicly available via [our GitHub account][12].

 [1]:  https://en.wikipedia.org/wiki/HTTP_cookie
 [2]:  https://ico.org.uk/for-the-public/online/cookies/